 4. Where both parties agree at the time of contract to a conditional release, this shall take the form of a release by the Holding Warehouse to the Buyer to the following general format:

-On the request of [Seller] we confirm holding for your account the parcel(s) as detailed below:
+On the request of Messrs. [ seller ] we confirm holding for their account the parcel(s) as detailed below :

-Which will, except in case of force majeure, be released to your order irrevocably only upon our receiving a written confirmation directly sent from Buyer’s bank showing contract number / invoice number, confirming that payment in the amount of [currency and amount] has been unconditionally and irrevocably transferred for immediate value date by SWIFT / telegraphic transfer to:
+a) A written confirmation sent DIRECTLY from the Buyer’s bank, confirming that payment in the amount of [currency and amount] has been unconditionally and irrevocably transferred for immediate value by SWIFT/Telegraphic transfer to:

-We confirm that the above parcel(s) is stored for account of the Seller and that we shall not accept any other release of delivery instructions until [date and time].
+We confirm that the above parcel(s) is stored for the account of the Seller and that we shall not accept any other release or delivery instructions until [date and time].

-Please note that if the bank’s written confirmation is not received by us latest [date and time] (3 working days from the date of this release) then our undertaking as contained in this holding confirmation will automatically expire, without any notice being required, and shall be of no further force and effect.
+Please note that if the buyer’s bank confirmation or the seller’s confirmation is not received by us by latest [date and time] [warehouse location] time, then our undertaking as contained in this Holding Confirmation will automatically expire without any notice being required, and shall be of no further force and effect.

 1. The following minimum contractual documents shall be provided by the Seller to Buyer: